 Guide from GOV.UK covering issues relevant to organisations, including:

 - managing staff records

 - using CCTV

 Guide from GOV.UK for employees monitored through CCTV, bag searches, email checking and other methods.

 Data protection guidance

-Guidance for professionals and practitioners from the Ministry of Justice on the application of the Data Protection Act 1998, including:
+Guidance from the Ministry of Justice on the application of the Data Protection Act 1998, including: